 List six to ten courses by name that relate specifically to your major or career goals.
 The purpose is to convince potential employers that you possess the fundamental skills for the position.
 When listing courses, write out the name of the course so that it is descriptive.
 For example, Economics I and II should be listed as Microeconomics and Macroeconomics.
 Do not refer to courses as 101, 201, etc. Rather, use Roman numerals (Ex., Civil Engineering I, II, III) if necessary.

-See “How to Write an Experience Description” at the end of this section for more detailed information.
+See “How to Write an Experience Description” for more detailed information.

 Your activities and volunteer experiences are a good way to highlight those skills that are difficult to quantify but still very important to potential employers, e.g. leadership, ability to work in a team, and time management.
 Organizational memberships and elected offices can also demonstrate those qualities.
 List the activity, your participation if significant, (e.g. president, group leader), and the dates that you participated.
 Start with your most recent activities and moving in reverse chronological order.